 Who is Kelley K?

-I’m a mother to a teenage daughter who has been analyzing Covid data since May 2020.
-While I don’t have a background in epidemiology, I do have a double major from Emory University in Psychology and Educational Studies.
-I also am a bit of a data geek and have a career in information technology.
-I worked in the information technology field for over 20 years, in roles such as Technical Writer, Research & Database Manager, and IT Compliance Manager.
+My name is Kelley Krohnert, and I am a Georgia mom who has been analyzing Covid data since May 2020.
+I have a double major from Emory University in Psychology and Educational Studies.
+After college, I pursued a career in the information technology field.
+For several years, I worked for an IT security company in roles such as Technical Writer, Research & Database Manager, and IT Compliance Manager, before deciding to stay home and raise my daughter and work part-time as a self-employed IT consultant.
 Throughout much of my career, I’ve been known as someone who could quickly research and digest new information and then communicate that data to others, which has been much of what I’ve done with Covid data.

 What is Check Your Work?

-Check Your Work is a new Substack that I am launching, which is based on the work I have been doing for almost three years over on Twitter as @kelleykga — analyzing and sharing data, fact checking news articles, critiquing scientific studies, and reading and sharing helpful information about Covid.
+Check Your Work is based on the work I have been doing for several years on Twitter as @kelleykga — analyzing and sharing data, fact checking news articles, critiquing scientific studies, and reading and sharing helpful information about Covid.
+My analysis and writings have been praised by several well-known scientists and doctors, including Dr. Francois Balloux, Dr. Martin Kulldorff, Dr. Jay Bhattacharya, Dr. Alasdair Munro, and Dr. Vinay Prasad.

-My area of interest has always been Covid and kids, because even when I was nervous about the virus at first, the one thing that reassured me was the early data that kids were at extremely low risk, so I never once worried about my daughter.
-And I knew that for most kids, getting back to the classroom was essential, so they weren’t sitting at home on Zoom.
+One of my main areas of interest has always been Covid and kids, because even when I was nervous about the virus initially, the one thing that reassured me was the early data that kids were at extremely low risk, so I never once worried about my daughter, who was in middle school at the time.
+I knew that for most kids, getting back to the classroom was essential, so they weren’t sitting at home on Zoom.

 Subscribe to Check Your Work